getfem/getfem/doc/sphinx/source/userdoc/model.rst

 ---------------

 A model brick is an object which is supposed to represent a part of a model.
-It aims to represent some integral terms in a weak formulation of a pde model.
-The model object will contain a list of brick.
+It aims to represent some integral terms in a weak formulation of a PDE model.
+The model object will contain a list of bricks.
 All the terms described by the brick will be finally assembled to build the linear system to be solved (the tangent linear system for a nonlinear problem).
 For instance if a term :math:`\Delta u` is present on the pde model (Laplacian of :math:`u`) then the weak formulation will contain the term :math:`\int_{\Omega}\nabla u\cdot\nabla v\ dx`, where :math:`v` is the test function corresponding to :math:`u`.
-Then the role of the correspponding brick is to assemble the term :math:`\int_{\Omega}\nabla\varphi_i
+Then the role of the corresponding brick is to assemble the term :math:`\int_{\Omega}\nabla\varphi_i
 \cdot\nabla\varphi_j\ dx`, where :math:`\varphi_i` and :math:`\varphi_j` are the
 shape functions of the finite element method describing :math:`u`.
 This term will be added by the model object to the global linear system on a diagonal block corresponding to the variable :math:`u`.
-The only role of the brick is thus to call the corresponding assembly procedure when the model object ask for it.
+The only role of the brick is thus to call the corresponding assembly procedure when the model object asks for it.
 The construction of a brick for such a linear term is thus very simple.

 Basically, the brick object will derive from the object ``virtual_brick`` defined